andrewyur/qart/README.md

       - called thresholding
       - no function in image crate, will have to automate, or provide slider to user
   - encoding in url fragment
-  - encoding in data pixels
+  - encoding in error correction modules
-  - encoding in
+  - encoding in data modules (?)

 ## Long Term Itinerary